AbdallaRabeaMabed/Notes-app/README.md

   Use python-dotenv to manage environment variables and separate configuration from code.

 - **Database Integration:**
-  Use PostgreSQL as the database backend and interact with it via psycopg2-binary.
+  Use SQLite for development and PostgreSQL for production.
+Understand the differences and configurations for each.

 - **Time Zone Handling:**
   Work with time zones in Django using pytz.

 - **Security Best Practices:**
   Secure sensitive endpoints and manage secrets using environment variables.

+---